jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 The vector $\ket{\psi}$ is an element of the 2-dimensional complex vector space $\mathbb{C}^2$, known as a *Hilbert space*.
 A qubit can be any system that is described by a 2-dimensional Hilbert space.

-Note: A Hilbert space is a complex vector space with an inner product that is generalized to allow infinite dimenstional spaces.
+Note: A Hilbert space is a complex vector space with an inner product that is generalized to allow infinite dimensional spaces.
 Infinite dimensional vector spaces become important in quantum mechanics when we are dealing with continuous degrees of freedom, such as position or momentum.
 Since we only need finite-dimensional vector spaces for quantum computing, we will often just use the term "complex vector space".

 The vector $\ket{\psi}$ can be visualized in the 2-dimensional vector space as follows: